AlexZavor/chess/notes.md

 invoke other instructors - this()
 Constructors invoke parents - super()
 Those two will be the first line of code. in a constructor. always. (goes up to Object class)

+# Records
+A lot of classes just have data, and basically auto generated methods so they made an easy library called Lombok then Java was like... why don't we just do it ourseves? class, getters, setters, .equals(), .hashcode ext. or. public record Ped(int id, String name, String type) {}
+    all feilds are final, no setters
+    constructors take in all fields.
+    kinda just simple data class.
+    to rename, you have to make a new object.

+# Programing Exam
+Closes Thurs 5pm
+4 hours
+take a practice run
+details on canvas

+# Exceptions
+Try catch
+Exceptions are not necccisarily errors. represented as classes and objects better than manually error checking like in C try{
+    code that could go wrong
+}
+catch (type of exception) {
+    how to handle if it goes wrong.
+}   // could have multiple catches

+should either handle or declare
+    handle with a catch,
+    or pass it up to parent function. and someone else with handle it or it will crash.

+Finally
+    runs always. no matter if there was an exception or not.

+#